 So, now we know that NCGS is a bona fide medical condition and how to confirm if you have it or not, but a bigger question still remains…Should anyone eat gluten, even those without NCGS or a gluten spectrum disorder?

-This question is exactly what my next will address, Stay Tuned!
+This question is exactly what my next post will address, Stay Tuned!

 The Barefoot Golfer